dixitgarg059/DSA-LABS/LAB-5/README.md

 1. Given an integer N, find the Nth number consisting only of odd digits.
 (Queue) (Link:- https://www.geeksforgeeks.org/nth-number-made-up-of-odd-digits-only/)

 2. Doubts on Stacks.
-Approach for Histrogram
+Approach for Histrogram.

 3. Concept of Hashing, calculating Prefix and Suffix Hash.